CarterJack-ArlingtonTech/CarterJack-ArlingtonTech.github.io/projects/encryption/README.md

 - Why is it important that you never share your secret key?

-    It is important not to share
+    It is important not to share your private key, because if someone else has it they can decrypt messages sent to you, or even sign messages with your key.
+One example of an action someone could take after accessing your private key would be to push commits to your Github repository, because Github uses private and public keys to verify the identity of anyone who attempts to push commits to you repository.